-The Trust has treated distributions as US source income that may be subject to withholding for non-United States Beneficiaries until the cumulative amount of litigation and similar type recoveries received by the Trust was distributed.
+The Trust will treat distributions as US source income that may be subject to withholding for non-United States Beneficiaries until the cumulative amount of litigation and similar type recoveries received by the Trust has been distributed.

-As of September 30, 2023, the cumulative amount of litigation and similar type recoveries received by the Trust likely will have been in excess of total distributions to date and anticipated future distributions.
+As of December 31, 2023, the cumulative amount of litigation and similar type recoveries received by the Trust which has not been distributed to the Beneficiaries may exceed the total amount of remaining distributions to be made by the Trust.
 See "General Tax Information - Subject to Withholding" section below for further information with regard to the timing and reporting of income subject to withholding.